awsdocs/amazon-workmail-administration-guide/doc_source/edit_organization_mobile_policy.md

    1. **Enable screen lock**: Specify the number of seconds that must elapse without user input to lock the user's screen\.

    1. **Enforce password history**: Specify the number of passwords that can be entered before repeating the same password\.

-   1. **Require encryption on device**: Encrypt email data on the mobile device\.

-   1. **Require encryption on storage card**: Encrypt email data on the mobile device's removable storage\.

 1. Choose **Save**\.